 Time & Attendance article series

-6 Factors to Consider When Choosing Employee Time & Attendance
+6 Factors to Consider When Choosing Time and Attendance

 Written with Nathan Brick, Senior Application Consultant

-There are three components to employee time & attendance.
+There are three components choosing time and attendance for your business.
 The software, hardware, and service.
 Let’s begin with the software.

-When you think about what goes into a time & attendance application, it is very involved.
+What goes into a time & attendance application is very involved.
 Time & attendance has so many different moving parts that need to be filtered down so that your payroll software can do its job.
 Think of it as an old paper card, and the calculations that would go into calculating it per person, per day, per all of the rules only done automatically.
 This information includes but is not limited to: pay calculation rules, overtime, bonuses, work flow, lunch rules, schedules and exceptions, holiday pay, requested time off, door access, and points and incidents.
 So, when you’re choosing an application to provide this information, it’s critical to find one that best suits your needs.

 The hardware that your employees use to perform the act of punching in also has two components.
 All clocks work off the same idea.
 The employee goes to the punch and uses one of the following, a fob, ID card, or biometrics and the unit that accepts a transaction.
 Most clocks work as a network appliance like a printer or other peripheral device.